 The most famous bird brains in San Jose are parents once again and now comes the hard part -- names.

-The fourth egg of Clara and Esteban Colbert, the famed peregrine falcons who live atop San Jose City Hall, hatched last week.
+Clara and Esteban Colbert, the famed peregrine falcons who live atop San Jose City Hall, have three baby peregrines.
 As promised, the city has opened up the naming rights for the new chicks in the form of a contest.

 Friday, San Jose's Mayor extended the entry deadline through the weekend.
 Names should be of the unisex order, since we don't know yet if the chicks are male or female.